Leaders in Online and Professional Continuing Education

 Format and Schedule

-This is a four week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
-The schedule for the weekly meetings will be shared soon.
+This is a five-week course consisting of approximately five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
+Meeting times will be shared soon.

 • Contains 75 Component(s), Includes Credits